-23. U. T. Dallas: Acceptance of Transfers of Funds and Accumulated Earnings from the Ethel Stevens Spencer Charitable Trust and Gift from the Foundation for the Callier Center and Communication Disorders, Dallas, Texas; Establishment of the Nelle C. Johnston Chair in Communication Disorders in Children; and Eligibility for Matching Funds Under the Texas Eminent Scholars Program.-The Asset Management Committee recommended and the Board accepted a \$399,000 transfer of a previously accepted trust distribution from the Ethel Stevens Spencer Charitable Trust, \$32,088.02 in accumulated earnings from the Trust distribution, an \$18,911.98 gift from the Foundation for the Callier Center and Communication Disorders, Dallas, Texas, and a \$50,000 transfer of institutional funds from The University of Texas at Dallas for a total of \$500,000 and established the Nelle C. Johnston Chair in Communication Disorders in Children at U. T. Dallas.
+23. U. T. Dallas: Recommendation to Accept Transfers of Funds, Accumulated Earnings, and Gift to Establish the Nelle C. Johnston Chair in Communication Disorders in Children and Eligibility for Matching Funds Under the Texas Eminent Scholars Program.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Rutford that a \$399,000 transfer of a previously accepted trust distribution from the Ethel Stevens Spencer Charitable Trust, \$32,088.02 in accumulated earnings from the Trust distribution, an \$18,911.98 gift from the Foundation for the Callier Center and Communication Disorders, Dallas, Texas, and a \$50,000 transfer of institutional funds from U. T. Dallas for a total of \$500,000 be accepted to establish the Nelle C. Johnston Chair in Communication Disorders in Children at U. T. Dallas.

-Further, the actual income that will be earned on the \$399,000 trust distribution and the \$18,911.98 gift will be certified to the appropriate State authorities for matching under the Texas Eminent Scholars Program as set out in Chapter 51, Subchapter I of the Texas Education Code, when matching funds are made available under that act.
+It is further recommended that the actual income that will be earned on the \$399,000 trust distribution and the \$18,911.98 gift be certified to the appropriate State authorities for matching under the Texas Eminent Scholars Program as set out in Chapter 51, Subchapter I of the Texas Education Code, when matching funds are made available under that act.